Weak Convergence and Optimal Tuning of the Reversible Jump Algorithm: Sampling Context

 This condition corresponds to that required for the rejection sampling me\-thod.
 It ensures that the tails of $q$ are at least as heavy as those of $f$.
 A small value for the constant $A^*$ means that $q$ is similar to $f$, and therefore, that it is a good choice of proposal distribution.
 Note that, when we can directly sample from $f$, we can set $q=f$.

-The distribution of $K$, which is $p_n$, also fulfills some conditions.
+The distribution of $K$, which is $p_n$, also fulfils some conditions.
 The problem here is that $K$ is a discrete random variable, but the goal is to establish the weak convergence of its associated stochastic process towards a diffusion.
 A natural way of taking a step in this direction is to assume that the distribution of a suitable transformation of $K$ converges towards one having a PDF.
 In other words, it is to assume that, in the limit, this transformation of $K$ is a continuous random variable.

-We also have to consider that, contrarily to the acceptance probability for updating the parameters, it is not possible to use the Law of Large Numbers to obtain the converge of the acceptance probabilities for switching models, which would facilitate establishing the weak convergence.
-The following construction allows, when combined with additional structure on the PMF $g$, to reach our goal.
+Although we could study various distributions $p_n$, we focus on the case where the transformation of $K$ is asymptotically distributed as a standard normal.
+This represents a natural model to consider that allows obtaining explicit solutions to the optimal tuning problem.
+The theoretical and experimental results of Sections~\ref{sec_result_weak} and \ref{sec_simulation_weak} shall then be expounded under that framework; it is however underlined in Section~\ref{sec_problem_weak} that the results hold in greater generality, for a larger class of probability mass functions $p_n$.

 We assume that $p_n$ has its mode in the middle of the set $\{1,\ldots,\lfloor \sqrt{n}\log n\rfloor\}$ and is symmetric with respect to this mode.
 Two distinct cases thus have to be considered: when $\lfloor \sqrt{n}\log n\rfloor$ is even or odd.
 When $\lfloor \sqrt{n}\log n\rfloor$ is odd, the mode is $(\lfloor \sqrt{n}\log n\rfloor+1)/2$ and we assume that